khalid-naami/khalid-naami.github.io/blog/2026-04-14-why-trading-gex-dominates.md

 slug: why-trading-gex-dominates-other-strategies
 ---

-# Why Trading Gamma Exposure (GEX) DOMINATES Other Strategies
+# Why Gamma Exposure (GEX) Dominates Other Strategies

 If you spend any time on financial Twitter or trading forums, you will be bombarded with thousands of different trading strategies.
 Some traders swear by fundamental value investing, while others draw endless Fibonacci retracements and Elliot Waves on their charts.